thegamershollow/pyDiscRip/README.md

 This program takes in a CSV as a parameter that holds data about what drive a media sample is in as well as a name and description.

+## Missing Featires

+ - Pre-gap detection and ripping (would be audio only so can go direct to WAV)

 ## Errata

 ### FLAC + Musicbrainz